Follicular Unit Excision (FUE) Conveniently located to serve La Jolla and San Diego

 The recovery time for FUE vs. FUT is related more so to the appearance of the back of the patient’s head, as it is shaved very close.
 It will usually take most patients at least ten days for the hair to grow in a fashion that cosmetically covers the excision sites.

 After an FUE procedure, you may have pain or discomfort for a day or two; however, this is well addressed by post-op medications.
 There may be residual numbness on the scalp that could last for a few months during the healing process.

 How Much Does an FUE Hair Transplant Cost?

 Our team is dedicated to helping patients comfortably afford the price of FUE.
 Hair transplants are elective procedures that involve high costs that may be too significant for many individuals.
 During your consultation, Dr. Carman and our staff will review what surgery options are available for you to achieve your cosmetic goals.
 We will also provide you with payment options including credit cards and patient financing.
 You will find out more about the details of the treatment’s cost during the consultation.

 Learn More During a Consultation

-At La Jolla Hair Restoration Medical Center®, we’re dedicated to helping those dealing with hair loss find a solution that allows them to reclaim their full head of hair and the confidence that comes with it.
-To find out more about Follicular Unit Excision (FUE), contact our office to set up your informative consultation.
+At La Jolla Hair Restoration Medical Center®, we’re dedicated to using Follicular Unit Excision in San Diego (as well as other techniques) to help those dealing with hair loss find a solution that allows them to reclaim their full head of hair and the confidence that comes with it.
+To find out more about Follicular Unit Excision (FUE), contact our San Diego, CA, office to set up your informative consultation.
 We’ll carefully guide you throughout the entire process and address any questions or concerns that you may have along the way.